Doctor insights on:

 Idiopathic Pulmonary Fibrosis In Children

 How will I know that my mum has only a few weeks/ days before she dies?
 She's 64yrs old and is in late stages of idiopathic pulmonary fibrosis .

+Sorry: sorry to hear that.
+It is a very bad disease with loss of lung function. being what ultimately causes someone in that situation to die. (transplant ?).
 Not able to keep the oxygen up, or accumulation of fluid behind the lungs, or a cold/upper respiratory infection, or not being able to breathe out the bad air.
 With all but the last, not being able to breathe is the bad sign. ...Read moreSee 1 more doctor answer

 Scarring...: Idiopathic pulmonary fibrosis means that there is scarring of the lungs and the underlying reason for the scarring is not known.
 It is typically a slowly progressive disease, typically over years.
 At the final stages, consideration of a lung transplant can be made so avoid smoking to insure that you would be a candidate, if it progresses to that stage. ...Read more

 Not yet: Unfortunately, no effective treatment for ipf is known.
 Currently, using n-acetyl- cysteine and possibly an experimental drug called perfenidone may be of benefit; they are not cures or even effective at reversing or arresting progression of disease. ...Read more

 Idiopathic pulmonary: read this: http://www.nhlbi.nih.gov/health/health-topics/topics/ipf/Get a more detailed answer ›